dnanto/democapsid/paper/paper.Rmd

 ## Discussion

-The capsid.js app renders customizable icosahedral viral capsids.
+The capsid.js app renders customizable icosahedral viral capsids and was recently used to model the adeno-associated virus (AAV) [@hamannImprovedTargetingHuman2021].
 Development is active with plans to include elongated (prolate/oblate) capsids.
 A separate prototype for generating elongated capsid nets is available based on theory [@moodyShapeTevenBacteriophage1965; @luqueStructureElongatedViral2010].
 High-resolution SVG continues being a primary design goal to aid in the creation of detailed figures.
 This includes rendering all details as separate shapes.
 As a result, the current implementation may lag for large values of $h$ or $k$.
 However, performance enhancements are possible by improving the rendering algorithm or switching to a GPU-based library, such as WebGL.

 # Acknowledgements